arvidn/libtorrent/docs/tuning.rst

 If you're short of memory, you should consider lowering the limit.
 500 is probably enough.
 You can do this by setting ``settings_pack::max_peerlist_size`` to the max number of peers you want in a torrent's peer list.
 This limit applies per torrent.
-For 5 torrents, the total number of peers in peerlists will be 5 times the setting.
+For 5 torrents, the total number of peers in peer lists will be 5 times the setting.

 You should also lower the same limit but for paused torrents.
 It might even make sense